UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 }
 ```

-Physical availability of places for reservation can be requested eigther by providing preferences on place properties or by reuesting the available places for a graphical seat display to select individual seats.
-The request for seats to be displayed graphically can reqquest the places for one or a selection of reservation offers.
-In case the request is for multiple reservation offers the client application must implement the switch of the offers based on selected places.
+Physical availability of places for reservation can be requested either by
+providing preferences on place properties or by requesting the available places
+for a graphical seat display to select individual seats.
+The request for seats
+to be displayed graphically can request the places for one or a selection of
+reservation offers.
+In case the request is for multiple reservation offers the
+client application must implement the switch of the offers based on selected
+places.

 ##### Partial Reservation

-A provider might offer a reservation even in case the seat is not available on the whole leg.
-In this casethe provider should
+A provider might offer a reservation even in case the seat is not available on
-include multiple reservation in the offer that will provide a reservation on a part of the leg.
+the whole leg.
+In this case the provider should include multiple reservation in
+the offer that will provide a reservation on a part of the leg.

-A proprietary implemnetation is included in the specification where the split is indicated only in the reservation lateron using the
+A proprietary implementation is included in the specification where the split is
-splitSection data in the ReservedPlace object.
-A provider is allowed to use the splitSection only in case the client has allowed this by sending a ProductTag SPLITT_RESERVATION in the offer request.
+indicated only in the reservation later on using the splitSection data in the
+ReservedPlace object.
+A provider is allowed to use the splitSection only in case
+the client has allowed this by sending a ProductTag SPLITT_RESERVATION in the
+offer request.

 ##### Fees on Seat Selection <a name="SeatSelectionFees">

 Fees might be applied on selecting seats from a graphical map.
-For this purpose the amount of the fee can be provided per place in
+For this purpose
+the amount of the fee can be provided per place in the place availability.
+With
-the place availability.
-With the selection of the specific seats a fee will be addedto the booking which is linked to the reservation.
+the selection of the specific seats a fee will be added to the booking which is
-The fee is indicated as for "SEAT_SELECTION".
-The indication that grapgical reservation is possible must also indicate that a fee will be taken.
+linked to the reservation.
+The fee is indicated as for `SEAT_SELECTION`.
 The
+indication that graphical reservation is possible must also indicate that a fee
-element gravicalReservation must show the value "WITH_FEE".
+will be taken.
+The element graphical Reservation must show the value `WITH_FEE`.

 #### Getting Coach Layouts